k3s-io/docs/docs/upgrades/automated.md

 1. Install the system-upgrade-controller into your cluster
 1. Configure plans

-:::note
-Users can and should use Rancher to upgrade their K3s cluster if Rancher is managing it.
-- If using Rancher to upgrade, the following steps below are taken care of for you.
+:::warning
+If the K3s cluster is managed by Rancher, you should use the Rancher UI to manage upgrades.
+- If the K3s cluster was imported into Rancher, Rancher will manage the system-upgrade-controller deployment and plans.
+Do not follow the steps on this page.
+- If the K3s cluster was provisioned by Rancher, Rancher will use system agent to manage version upgrades.
+Do not follow the steps on this page.
-- If *not* using Rancher to upgrade, you must follow the steps below.
+- If the K3s cluster is *not* managed Rancher, you may follow the steps below.
 :::

 For more details on the design and architecture of the system-upgrade-controller or its integration with K3s, see the following Git repositories: